yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_Tune_Real_Time_Linux.rst

    stress-ng –cpu-method=all -c20 &

-Then we can monitor our application’s performance or use another tool like cyclictest_ to measure the context switch latency the CPUs are experiencing.
+Then we can monitor our application's performance or use another tool like cyclictest_ to measure the context switch latency the CPUs are experiencing.